wizmo2/TAudio-Case/README.md

 ![Case Model](case/t_player.png)

 ### Configuration
-**At time of writing, you will need to use the TAudio1.6 branch in my repository (until the led_vu components are merged)**
+**At time of writing, you will need to use build and flash the TAudio1.6 branch in my repository (until the led_vu components are merged)**

 For squeezelite-esp32 configuration use "I2S Dac" audio output mode (or Bluetooth)